AlMel3000/IncidentReporter/README.md

 Here was some issues with geolocation detection on real phone (despite with simulator it was ok).
 They was solved (without deep testing).

 So here are two releases.
+After deep testing only one will survive )

 ##### NB!
 Be careful with master alternative - as it uses Google services - on non Google Play version you will not pass Google Services check.

 This problem will resolve on Google Play deploy.

-Here are screenshots in docs folder, for disabling Google Services check
+Here are screenshots in docs folder, for disabling Google Services check.

+**After trying to install master-alternative with not disabled check - regular version installation will fall also!**